 Emma has experience in recruiting and inspiring online and offline campaigners to take action.
 In her career to date she's won new legislation, government investment and battleground election seats.

-Emma has worked as Campaigning Officer for Cancer Research UK for two and a half years.
+Emma has worked as Campaigning Officer for Cancer Research UK and is now Communications Manager of Campaigns at the NSPCC.
 She has a MA in Modern British Politics and has also worked as a campaigner for the Stroke Association and as a Labour party Election Agent.

-If you want a sounding board for creative campaign ideas, how to solve problems, and help in managaing projects and workload, Emma would be a good fit.
+If you want a sounding board for creative campaign ideas, how to solve problems, and help in managing projects and workload, Emma would be a good fit.

 Grace is 24, from Yorkshire but has lived in London for six years.
 She's worked in campaigns & education charities.
 She also attended Campaign Bootcamp 4 and loved it!